WebNashr/Nova-Pioneer-Website/kenya/wp-content/plugins/popups/README.txt

 If you have cache be sure to enable AJAX mode in the plugin settings page

 == Changelog ==

+= 1.7.3 =
+* Improved how post id is detected
+* Rule match category also check on category pages now
+* Updated freemius library
+* Polylang plugin support
+* Added special classes for not closig the popup when clicked = 1.7.2 =
+* Added french language
+* Query string rule is wide match now
+* New trigger method , X amount of pixels

+= 1.7.1.1 =
+* Added freemius insights
+* Changed some assets

+= 1.7.1 =
+* Added new google+ version
+* Added fractional time support for cookies
+* Removed session start that was causing issues with varnish cache
+* Fixed problem with shortcode popup
+* Fixed takeover popup bug
+* Fixed bug with referral not working fine on certian urls
+* Fixed undefined errors php warnings
+* Fixed incompatibility with underscores library

 = 1.7.0.1 =
 * Left some debug code on previous release that can cause issues